hleclerc/Soja/README.md

 m = new Model a: [ 8 ]
 console.log m.get_state()
 ```

+or (in javascript)

 ```javascript
 var m = new Model({ a: [ 8 ] });
 console.log( m.get_state() );
 ```

-will give the following string
+will give the following text:

 ```
 2